Wood Coasters

 Live Edge and Resin Coasters

-Something will be needed for use as a mold for potting the wood mosaic.
+Something will be needed as a mold for potting the wood mosaic.
 Cheap plastic plates, available at any dollar store, make excellent molds for this.
-They are often made out of polyethylene, which the epoxy will not stick to well, allowing the plate to be removed (but probably not salvaged for reuse) fairly easily.
+They are often made of polyethylene, which the epoxy will not stick to well, allowing the plate to be removed (but probably not salvaged for reuse) fairly easily.

 dscn2346